 - Key stage 3 students will be covering aspects of self-awareness, self-motivation and decision making skills to support their Option choices made in Year 9, linking through to Key Stage 4.

 - During Key Stage 4, students are advised to research options for further education and life Post 16, in order to make informed decisions on where to study or work in the future.
-This could be in a Further Education College, a Sixth Form College/School, completing an apprenticeship or starting work.
+This could be in a Further Education College, a Sixth Form College/School, completing an apprenticeship or starting work with part-time learning.

 Information for Key Stage 4 students transitioning to Key Stage 5: